 Often, you only need to walk a block or two away from the main tourist routes in order to find some local restaurants with a great menu and low prices.

-TIP: If you have internet connection on your smartphone, check Google Maps for the restaurants in the area where you are at that moment.
+TIP: If you have an internet connection on your smartphone, check Google Maps for the restaurants in the area where you are at that moment.
 Look for smaller places with great reviews.
 Bonus points if they come from the locals!

 4. Look for artisanal ice cream (gelato artigianale)